httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

      in which the algorithm is defined;
      "insecure" when the algorithm is insecure;
      "reserved" when the algorithm references a reserved token value
- - Description: the description of the digest-algorithm and its encoding
- - Reference: a set of pointers to the primary documents defining the digest-algorithm
+ - Reference: a set of pointers to the primary documents defining the algorithm and key

-The associated encoding for new digest-algorithms MUST either be represented as a quoted string or MUST NOT include ";" or "," in the character sets used for the encoding.

-Insecure digest algorithms MAY be used to preserve integrity against corruption, but MUST NOT be used in a potentially adversarial setting; for example, when signing digest fields' values for authenticity.
+Insecure digest algorithms MAY be used to preserve integrity against corruption, but MUST NOT be used in a potentially adversarial setting; for example, when signing integrity fields' values for authenticity.

-The registry is initialized with the tokens listed below.
+The registry is initialized with the algorithms listed below.

   {: vspace="0"}
-  sha-512
+  SHA-512
-  : * Digest Algorithm: sha-512
+  : * Algorithm: SHA-512
     * Description: The SHA-512 algorithm [RFC6234].
-      The output of this algorithm is encoded using base64 [RFC4648].
+    * Digest-algorithm token: sha-512
+    * Digest-algorithm output format: Base64 [RFC4648]
+    * Digest Dictionary key: sha-512
+    * Digest List item: sha-512
     * Reference: [RFC6234], [RFC4648], this document.
     * Status: standard

-  sha-256
+  SHA-256
-  : * Digest Algorithm: sha-256
+  : * Algorithm: SHA-256
     * Description: The SHA-256 algorithm [RFC6234].
-      The output of this algorithm is encoded using base64 [RFC4648].
+    * Digest-algorithm token: sha-256
+    * Digest-algorithm output format: Base64 [RFC4648]
+    * Digest Dictionary key: sha-256
+    * Digest List item: sha-256
     * Reference: [RFC6234], [RFC4648], this document.
     * Status: standard

-  md5
+  MD5
-  : * Digest Algorithm: md5
+  : * Algorithm: md5
     * Description: The MD5 algorithm [RFC1321].
-      The output of this algorithm is encoded using base64 [RFC4648].
       This digest-algorithm is now vulnerable
       to collision attacks.
 See {{?NO-MD5=RFC6151}} and [CMU-836068].
+    * Digest-algorithm token: md5
+    * Digest-algorithm output format: Base64 [RFC4648]
+    * Digest Dictionary key: md5
+    * Digest List item: md5
     * Reference: [RFC1321], [RFC4648], this document.
     * Status: insecure

-  sha
+  SHA
-  : * Digest Algorithm: sha
+  : * Algorithm: SHA
     * Description:  The SHA-1 algorithm [RFC3174].
-      The output of this algorithm is encoded using base64 [RFC4648].
       This digest-algorithm is now vulnerable
       to collision attacks.
 See {{?NO-SHA1=RFC6194}} and [IACR-2020-014].
+    * Digest-algorithm token: sha
+    * Digest-algorithm output format: Base64 [RFC4648]
+    * Digest Dictionary key: sha
+    * Digest List item: sha
     * Reference: [RFC3174], [RFC6234], [RFC4648], this document.
     * Status: insecure

-  unixsum
+  UNIXSUM
-  : * Digest Algorithm: unixsum
+  : * Algorithm: UNIXSUM
     * Description: The algorithm used by the UNIX "sum" command [UNIX].
-      The output of this algorithm is an
+    * Digest-algorithm token: unixsum
-      ASCII decimal-digit string representing the 16-bit
-      checksum, which is the first word of the output of the UNIX "sum" command.
+    * Digest-algorithm output format: ASCII decimal-digit string representing the 16-bit checksum, which is the first word of the output of the UNIX "sum" command.
+    * Digest Dictionary key: unixsum
+    * Digest List item: unixsum
     * Reference: [UNIX], this document.
     * Status: insecure

-  unixcksum
+  UNIXCKSUM
-  : * Digest Algorithm: unixcksum
+  : * Algorithm: UNIXCKSUM
     * Description: The algorithm used by the UNIX "cksum" command [UNIX].
-      The output of this algorithm is an
+    * Digest-algorithm token: unixcksum
-      ASCII digit string representing the 32-bit CRC, which is the first word of the output of the UNIX "cksum" command.
+    * Digest-algorithm output format: ASCII digit string representing the 32-bit CRC, which is the first word of the output of the UNIX "cksum" command.
+    * Digest Dictionary key: unixcksum
+    * Digest List item: unixcksum
     * Reference: [UNIX], this document.
     * Status: insecure

-  adler32
+  ADLER
-  : * Digest Algorithm: adler32
+  : * Algorithm: ADLER32
     * Description: The ADLER32 algorithm [RFC1950].
+    * Digest-algorithm token: adler32
-      The 32-bit output is encoded in hexadecimal (using between 1 and 8 ASCII characters from 0-9, A-F, and a-f; leading 0's are allowed).
-For example, adler32=03da0195 and adler32=3DA0195 are both valid checksums for the 4-byte message "Wiki".
-This algorithm is obsoleted and SHOULD NOT be used.
+    * Digest-algorithm output format: The 32-bit output is encoded in hexadecimal (using between 1 and 8 ASCII characters from 0-9, A-F, and a-f; leading 0's are allowed).
+    * Digest Dictionary key: adler32
+    * Digest List item: adler32
     * Reference: [RFC1950], this document.
     * Status: insecure

-  crc32c
+  CRC32C
-  : * Digest Algorithm: crc32c
+  : * Algorithm: CRC32C
     * Description: The CRC32c algorithm {{!RFC4960}}.
+    * Digest-algorithm token: crc32c
-      The 32-bit output is encoded in hexadecimal (using between 1 and 8 ASCII characters from 0-9, A-F, and a-f; leading 0's are allowed).
-For example, crc32c=0a72a4df and crc32c=A72A4DF are both valid checksums for the 3-byte message "dog".
+    * Digest-algorithm output format: The 32-bit output is encoded in hexadecimal (using between 1 and 8 ASCII characters from 0-9, A-F, and a-f; leading 0's are allowed).
+    * Digest Dictionary key: crc32c
+    * Digest List item: crc32c
     * Reference: {{!RFC4960}} appendix B, this document.
     * Status: insecure

+  CONTENTMD5
+  : * Algorithm: contentMD5
+    * Description: {{Section 5 of RFC3230}} defined the "contentMD5" token to be used only in Want-Digest.
+  This token is obsoleted by this document.
+    * Digest-algorithm token: Not applicable
+    * Digest-algorithm output format: Not applicable
+    * Digest Dictionary key: Not applicable
+    * Digest List item: Not applicable
+    * Reference: {{Section 5 of RFC3230}}, this document.
+    * Status: obsolete

-# Using Digest in State-Changing Requests {#state-changing-requests}
+# Using Representation Digests in State-Changing Requests {#state-changing-requests}

 When the representation enclosed in a state-changing request does not describe the target resource,